‘Killing Fields’ Detectives Make An Arrest During The Season Finale [Spoilers]

 — Killing Fields (@KillingFieldsTV) February 8, 2017

-The Killing Fields team is disheartened when the man in the barrel turns out not to be Cochise, but they’re not finished yet.
-Next, Rodie turns his attention to another man that was murdered, and it was alleged that Tommy was responsible for that death as well.
-People close to Tommy verify this theory and eventually, the team believes they have enough evidence to request an arrest warrant.
+The Killing Fields team was disheartened when the man in the barrel turned out not to be Cochise, but they weren’t finished yet.
+Rodie turned his attention to another man that was murdered, and it was alleged that Tommy had been responsible for that death as well.
+People close to Tommy verified this theory and eventually, the team believed that they had enough evidence to request an arrest warrant.
 Blabber Buzz noted that in order to arrest Francise, the team had to present their evidence to the legal team, which included Special Prosecutor Tony Clayton.
-Once given the green light, the Killing Fields team immediately begins planning exactly how they wanted to apprehend Tommy.
+Once given the green light, the Killing Fields team immediately began planning exactly how they wanted to apprehend Tommy.

 On the previous episode of Killing Fields titled “The Takedown,” the team scrambled to find their man.
-Killing Fields fans will undoubtedly be cheering Detective Rodie Sanchez on as he finally arrests Tommy Francise for the murders of Curtis Smith and George Barrett.
-The season finale will be a real nail-biter, and Killing Fields posted to their Facebook page a sneak-peek clip to next week’s episode, along with a caption that says there’s a lot at stake next week.
+Killing Fields fans were undoubtedly cheering Detective Rodie Sanchez on as he finally arrested Tommy Francise for the murders of Curtis Smith and George Barrett.
+The season finale will be a real nail-biter, and Killing Fields posted to their Facebook page a sneak-peek clip to next week’s episode, along with a caption that says there’s a lot at stake.
 For Rodie, he states that in regard to this case, everything is at stake.

 Although Rodie has been unsuccessful in finding Eugenie’s killer so far on Killing Fields, he’s made closing this case a real possibility.
 Fans of Killing Fields won’t want to miss this episode, which is titled “The Last Stand” to see what happens with Tommy Francise’s case.